Flight history of Canadarm

 Space Shuttle Discovery delivers the pressurized Kibo module, a component so large that the extension boom had to be left behind on the Station to make room for it.
 To complete its check of the Space Shuttle before docking, the Canadarm uses two cameras installed on its ends.
 Later, after docking, the Shuttle is given a thorough check with the Inspection Boom attached.

-Space Shuttle Endeavour rockets to the International Space Station with the Leonardo module in its payload bay.
+Space Shuttle Endeavour rockets to the ISS with the Leonardo module in its payload bay.
 The Canadarm, with the Inspection Boom, performs the usual scan of the Shuttle's wings and nose cap.

 This mission delivers to the Space Station the final set of solar arrays.
 The Canadarm, outfitted with the Inspection Boom, performs another flawless check of the Space Shuttle.
 Also, Canadarm2 takes the S6 truss segment out of the payload bay and hands it to the Canadarm.
 Later, the Station arm retrieves the truss from the Canadarm and installs it on the Space Station.
 This completes a double handover!